Making it easier to grow your law firm

 It isn't easy for lawyers and law firms to come up with associated imagery, but it's not impossible either.
 For many law firms, the obvious choice is to focus on their people.
 Pictures of smiling lawyers literally give the firm a face and help create a perception of approachability.

 Take this a step further by aiming for pictures that give an impression of life behind the scenes, rather than the standard posed headshot.
-Show a picture of your indispensable office manager getting a ten years' service award or blowing out the candles on a birthday cake.
+Show a picture of your indispensable office manager getting a ten-year service award or blowing out the candles on a birthday cake.
 Share a picture of your new associate alongside an old picture of your newly qualified self twenty years ago.

 Here is the Devon and Cornwall firm Stephens Scown, celebrating a charity run with an eye-catching picture on Instagram when the platform was relatively new.
 The firm now has a gallery of over 1,000 posts, including messaging added to some pictures.